CSCD488Team1-F17/MagpieCMS/README.md

 1. cd into the app directory

-2. with composer installed run composer require slim/slim "^3.0"
+2. with composer installed run: composer require slim/slim "^3.0"

 If you dont have composer installed you can go here https://getcomposer.org/download/ to download and install it for windows for linux you can run: